 Steps

-In the bowl of the stand mixer or with an electric mixer, work the eggs with the honey, then add the flours and continue mixing while slowly adding the oil and then the yogurt.
-Finally, add the baking powder and mix well to perfectly combine the ingredients, obtaining a smooth and lump-free mixture.
+In the mixer bowl or with an electric beater, beat the eggs with the honey, then add the flours and continue to beat, pouring in the oil gradually, then the yogurt.
+Finally, also add the baking powder and mix well to perfectly blend the ingredients to obtain a smooth and lump-free mixture.

-Transfer the batter into a greased and floured 10-inch bundt pan and bake in a preheated oven at 350°F for 40/45 minutes.
-Remember to check the baking with a skewer, and once baked, let the cake cool on a wire rack before slicing.
+Transfer the mix into a greased and floured 10-inch bundt pan and bake in a preheated oven at 350 °F (175 °C) for 40/45 minutes.
+Remember to check the baking with a skewer, and once baked, let the cake cool on a rack before slicing.

-Yes, it’s possible to substitute type 1 and type 2 flour with your preferred choice.
-I advise against using whole wheat flour as it might make the cake too dense.
+Yes, you can replace type 1 and type 2 flour with the one you prefer.
+I advise against using whole wheat as it might make the cake too dense.